Frequently Asked Questions

 Is there a membership fee to become a Park City Running Club member?

-Yes, after you register, please add the $200 fee to your cart.
-This includes a training tee, water bottle and over 35 training and race coaching sessions!
+Yes, after you register, please add the $175 for Elementary and Middle School OR $300 for Elite to your cart.
+This includes a training tee, water bottle and training and race coaching sessions!

 Who is eligible to join the Park City Running Club?